BACKGROUND IMAGE: stock.adobe.com

 How a company chooses to integrate this data depends on its priorities and existing platforms.
 Big names that address this market include Informatica, Dell Boomi, SnapLogic and Jitterbit, as well as established legacy companies, such as Microsoft and Oracle.

 "Some focus on data integration techniques, some API management, some EDI [electronic data interchange] and some pack in workflows," Zakheim said.
-Nearly all have included graphical configuration, versus coding, which makes the creation of integration flows more straightforward.
+Nearly all have included graphical configuration, versus coding, which makes the of integration flows more straightforward.

 IPaaS tools lay the foundation